 MRG became involved in the case in April 2010 and, after an extensive fact finding mission and community consultations, drafted and filed admissibility submissions before the African Commission in August 2010.

 In 2012, the African Commission decided to refer the case to the African Court on Human and Peoples’ Rights (the ‘African Court’) as it demonstrated serious and mass human rights violations.

 On 15 March 2013, the African Court issued a provisional measures order, requiring the Kenyan Government to (i) immediately reinstate the restrictions it had imposed on land transactions in the Mau Forest Complex, and (ii) refrain from any act/thing that would/might irreparably prejudice the main application, until the African Court gives its final decision in the case.
 The order was issued as the African Court considered that ‘there is a situation of extreme gravity and urgency, as well as a risk of irreparable harm to the [rights of the] Ogiek of the Mau Forest’.

-While awaiting the judgment, MRG continues to work with the Ogiek community to identify a common set of conservation standards by which they can request the land to be returned to them (pursuant to a successful African Court judgment or settlement), undertake a community mapping of Ogiek land, pursue international and national advocacy work (including a shadow report to Kenya’s Universal Periodic Review before the Human Rights Council in 2016) and provide capacity building training to the community through paralegal training.
+MRG also continues to work with the Ogiek community to identify a common set of conservation standards by which they can request the land to be returned to them, undertake a community mapping of Ogiek land, pursue international and national advocacy work (including a shadow report to Kenya’s Universal Periodic Review before the Human Rights Council in 2016) and provide capacity building training to the community through paralegal training.

 - Case documents

 - African Commission on Human and People’s Rights v.
 Republic of Kenya: Judgment document